StanleyDudek/CobaltEssentialsInterface/README.md

 1. Grab the latest release from [releases](https://github.com/StanleyDudek/CobaltEssentialsInterface/releases).
 2. Unpack it somewhere.
 3. Drag the folder `Resources` into the directory where your server is installed, accept the overwrites.
-4. (Optional) If coming from pre-0.7 CEI, I HIGHLY RECCOMMENDED that you delete `environment.json`, `interface.json`, and `nametags.json` from the CobaltDB folder.
+4. If you have server console errors after updating delete just about everything in the CobaltDB folder aside from playerPermissions.json

 ## How it looks: